-\textbf{Step 1: Conditioning on \(\theta\) and uniformity of bounds.} Fix a compact set \(K\subset\Theta\).
-Assume the coefficients in \eqref{eq:wealth-theta-section2}--\eqref{eq:factor-theta-section2} satisfy the usual Lipschitz and linear-growth conditions \emph{uniformly over \(\theta\in K\)}, and that the block covariance structure of \((W,W^Y)\) (including instantaneous correlation) is uniformly nondegenerate on \(K\).
-Assume also the regularity/integrability needed for the \(\theta\)-conditional SMP (including the blocks relevant for the portfolio Hamiltonian gradient) to be well posed.
-Then, for each fixed \(\theta\in K\), the controlled SDE system is well posed and admits uniform-in-time \(L^2\) moment bounds.
+\textbf{Step 1: Conditioning on \(\theta\) and uniformity of forward Euler error.} Under the standing assumptions, for each fixed \(\theta\in \Theta_0\) the controlled SDE system is well posed and admits uniform-in-time \(L^2\) moment bounds.
 Moreover, the Euler--Maruyama scheme enjoys the standard strong error bound

-with a constant \(C_K\) that can be chosen independently of \(\theta\in K\).
-These are exactly the deterministic assumptions used in~\citet{huh2025breaking}, now stated uniformly on \(K\).